AAIMC-OC/aaimc-oc.github.io/research.md

 ## Our work so far

 **Now:**
-<p>We have established international collaboration agreements and licenses to conduct research in low-and-middle-income-country settings, multinational datasets and early federated learning infrastructure test.<p>
+We have established international collaboration agreements and licenses to conduct research in low-and-middle-income-country settings, multinational datasets and early federated learning infrastructure test.

 Please also see our [Open Science Framework (OSF) Project Page](https://osf.io/6bdta/overview?view_only=928d14d083624213bf3c1da605a1d4ef) for our latest output and activities.